jianlgler/Statistics/hw_04/README.md

 # A simple introduction to graphics in the .NET environment.
 How to create a bitmap and a chart on it

-To use graphics in the .NET environment we first have to declare a Bitmap object:
+To use graphics in the .NET environment we first declare a Bitmap object:
 ```
 Bitmap bmp = new Bitmap(width, height);
 ```